rheiland/Studio_rtd/docs/source/guide.rst

 .. image:: ./guide_imgs/cell_secretion_virus_epi.png

 Define the secretion parameters for this cell type.
+Note that secretion can be both "out" of a cell and "in" to a cell (uptake).
 Training app: https://nanohub.org/tools/trsecretion